lanamads/portfolio/README.md

 # My Portfolio

 Welcome to my portfolio!
+You can view it live at [https://lanamads.github.io/portfolio/](https://lanamads.github.io/portfolio/).

 This website showcases my work and skills as a developer as I complete my Computer Science degree at AUT.
 Below are the details on the technologies used to build this site and acknowledgments for the libraries and tools integrated.

 ## Technologies Used